nzjrs/wasp/sw/doc/setup.rst

     ./groundstation.py

 - Install the groundstation (optional)
   Using this method, the groundstation can be started from the Applications menu in GNOME, however for developemnt it is recommended to run the groundstation from the command line

 ::

     cd sw/groundstation
-    make install
+    make install-local

 - Build the onboard code